Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Believe in yourself!
-Have faith in your abilities!
-Without a humble but reasonable confidence in your own powers you cannot be successful or happy."
+> "Dreams do come true, if we only wish hard enough, You can have anything in life if you will sacrifice everything else for it."
-> — **Norman Vincent Peale**
+> — **James Matthew Barrie**

 ---